tuttelikz/tuttelikz/README.md

 ### Hi/Salem! 😄

-I am San, a (lazy) PhD candidate in Biomedical Engineering at Translational Biophotonics Lab, UNIST, with EE background.
+I am San, currently a (lazy) PhD candidate in Biomedical Engineering at Translational Biophotonics Lab, UNIST, with EE background.

 I love building fundamental and lightweight solutions for hard tasks.
 I seek reasoning behind how and why things actually work.
 My (humble) experience lies within, but not limited to computer vision, deep learning & mobile platforms for biomedical applications: